Residential housing, Haarlem Netherlands

-We won the first prize for the the Europan 3 site in Haarlem, Netherlandsin 1994.
+We won the first prize for the the Europan 3 site in Haarlem, Netherlandsin 1994 with a design of 84 homes, completed in 2005.
 The theme of Europan 3 was ‘ At home in the city- urbanizing residential areas.‘ The jurors selected the scheme by Higgs Young Architects because it created good connections to the neighbourhood, a clear central green space and integrated carefully with the adjoining buildings.
 The houses in the competition scheme were designed with active and passive solar heatingwhich was an innovation in the Europan competition.

 The Haarlem site is located in the residential neighbourhood of Rozenprieel on the edge of the inner city adjacent to the Kampersingel canal and the River Spaarne.